WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 # Public repositories of NGS data
 The Sequence Read Archive (SRA) contains a huge number of sequence reads generated by various NGS methods.
 We can browse this data on the web via the NCBI's web portal.
 We can also download NGS datasets in FastQ format and analyse them locally, for example in our virtual machine.
 Let's a take a look at an example dataset: [SRR19504912](https://www.ncbi.nlm.nih.gov/sra/?term=SRR19504912)

-.
-Which virus does this sequencing dataset come from?
+**Question 1: Which virus does this sequencing dataset come from?**

 Let's use the web interface to take a look at a few of the sequence reads in this dataset.
 Click on where it says [SRR19504912](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR19504912) under 'Run'.
 Then click on the 'Reads' tab.
 This will take you to [this page](https://trace.ncbi.nlm.nih.gov/Traces/index.html?view=run_browser&page_size=10&acc=SRR19504912&display=reads), which looks like this: